Keto White Chocolate Fudge

 Melt white chocolate

-To the sweetened condensed milk, add the white chocolate chips, butter, and salt and heat over low heat, stirring constantly and keeping the heat gentle so the white chocolate doesn’t seize and ruin the texture of the fudge.
-Stir constantly until white chocolate chips are completely melted and smooth and all ingredients are well combined.
+To the sweetened condensed milk, add the white chocolate chips, butter, and salt and warm over low heat, stirring constantly and keeping the heat gentle so the white chocolate doesn’t seize and ruin the texture of the fudge.
+Continue stirring until white chocolate chips are completely melted and smooth and all ingredients are well combined.

 White chocolate chips melt into warm butter in a saucepan.